elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Naturally, it never runs, because the page has already loaded.
+  <div><strong>Interview Response:</strong> Naturally, it never runs because the page has already loaded.
     </div>
   </div>
 </details>

 ---

-### Is there a way to find the loading state of a document?
+### Is there a way to find the document loading state?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can check the loading state by invoking the document.readyState property.
-The Document.readyState property describes the loading state of the document.
+  <div><strong>Interview Response:</strong> Yes, we can check the loading state by invoking the `document.readyState` property.
+The `document.readyState` property describes the loading state of the document.
 When the value of this property changes, a readystatechange event fires on the document object.
     </div><br />
     <strong>Syntax: </strong> let string = document.readyState;<br /><br />
   </div>